 Flowering - March - May.

-Habitat - Rocky and dry open woods, slopes, ravines, rocky outcroppings.
+Habitat - Glades, rocky and dry open woods, bluffs, rocky outcroppings, streambanks, roadsides.
 Also widely cultivated.